tannerhodges/async-javascript-loading/readme.md

 - If the weights are the same, the order remains consistent.
 - `async`/`defer` only affects external files.
+	- "Classic scripts are affected by the async and defer attributes, but only when the src attribute is set." —[HTML Spec](https://html.spec.whatwg.org/multipage/scripting.html#script)
 - Heavier render-blocking scripts give in-flight scripts more time to load.
 For example, an `async` script in the `head` can finish loading and execute before other scripts in the `body`.
 - As soon as you start loading over HTTP, `async` varies like crazy.
 Literally, it can load _whenever_.
 Results vary, even on a local server with caching disabled and no 3rd party code (except Browsersync).
 - One thing is certain: 17 will always fire after 8.
 Otherwise, 5 and 14 can show up in any order.